arminc/terraform-ecs/README.md

 ## TODO

 * Try and see if it is possible to use AWS commands instead of SSH access to the instances
+* Show to use use and add a bastion server to the infrastructure
+* Show an example on how to use fluentd to push logs to ElasticSearch
+* Show how to use ELB instead of the ALB
+* Show how to add an database like RDS tot the infrastructure
+* Create a deployment user with proper permisions
+* Show how to get EC2 and container metrics to prometheus
+* Show how to use CloudWatch alarms to detect failing (loop) deployments
+* Show how to use AWS Parameter Store as a secure way of accessing secrets from containers
+* Explain and show an example of custom boot commands
+* Explain why we use the word "default" when creating a cluster
+* Eplain the strategy for updating ECS nodes and keeping up with security
+* Show how to enable SSL everywhere
+* Show an example on how to make a deployment

     [1]: https://aws.amazon.com/ecs/